anood/convertFromUTF8ToUTF32/README.md

 # convertFromUTF8ToUTF32
-convert utf8 to utf32 and and vice versa  ,  from utf8 to utf16 and vice versa.
+convert utf8 to utf32 and and vice versa  ,  from utf8 to utf16 and vice versa, using icu library.
 <br/>
 <h1>first:</h1> you have to install icu library
 <br />